 2. Emotional Intelligence is Big Business

 Now we have data on tap, one of the most effective ways to stand out is personalisation.
 The more tailored the content is, the more engaged the learner will feel.
 For example, our Academy LMS allows the learner to personalise their profiles just like you would with social media.

 Another effective aspect of wisdom work is the use of narrative.
 For instance, you can weave dramatic and compelling story-lines into your training programmes.
 This is important as our brains are wired to remember stories over data.

 The great news is you don’t have to be J. K. Rowling to do this!

-Narrative is a perfect use of emotional intelligence and can be mixed with learning.
+The narrative is a perfect use of emotional intelligence and can be mixed with learning.

 3. They Promote Outside-Of-The-Box Thinking:

 There’s a rigidness to work that’s based purely in knowledge.
-It’s a prescribed way of thinking, which doesn’t allow much room for maneuver.
+It’s a prescribed way of thinking, which doesn’t allow much room for manoeuvre.
 Hard facts are awesome for certain industries such as law and science.
 But what happens when you require a deeper, more personal approach?

 Wisdom workers will use creativity and common sense to reach unique conclusions.
 This flexibility allows workers to come to conclusions they wouldn’t usually.
-Out of the box thinking can lead to big profit, and that’s why entrepreneurs think differently.
+Out of the box, thinking can lead to a big profit, and that’s why entrepreneurs think differently.

 Drum roll… BOTH!
 Did you see that one coming?